Menu

 MoleMap Services

-Which skin cancer service is right for you?
+Which skin cancer screening service is right for you?

 Every 30 minutes an Aussie is diagnosed with skin cancer

-That’s why we invented a thorough skin check and mole mapping service.
-For more than 20 years we’ve helped people check, detect and treat skin cancer.
+Searching for ‘skin cancer screening near me’.
+Look no further.
+At MoleMap, we’re pioneers in skin cancer screening.
+For more than 25 years we’ve helped people check, detect and treat skin cancer.
 Get in the driver’s seat of your skin cancer risk.
-Choose one of our trusted skin cancer detection services.
+Choose one of our trusted skin cancer screening services.

 One of our melanographers doing a skin check